toyg/py221dashdocs/README.md

 4. `python mkdash.py`
 5. launch Dash, go to `Dash -> Preferences... -> Docsets`, click `+` and point to python221.docset

+If you want to package the result:
+    `tar --exclude='.DS_Store' -cvzf python221.tgz python221.docset`

 Feedback
 --------